 Prior to joining BCFSA, she held executive and senior leadership roles in both the public and private sector.
 Most recently, she was responsible for the program standards and assessments portfolios with SkilledTradesBC, the crown agency that leads and manages the trades training and apprenticeship system in B.C.

-Anita holds a bachelor of arts from UBC as well as a Masters in Adult Education and Human Resources from Colorado State University.
+Anita holds a bachelor of arts from the University of British Columbia as well as a master in adult education and human resources from Colorado State University.

-David holds a bachelor of science in mathematics and computer science from the University of Manchester, England and he is a Chartered Professional Accountant.
+Joanna holds a master’s of business administration from Queen’s University, a bachelor of arts in political science from the University of Toronto, and is a Chartered Professional Accountant.

-She leads the establishment and execution of BCFSA’s Information Management and Technology strategy.
-She supports the Senior Vice President, Corporate Services and Transformation and other senior executives to ensure IM&T is aligned with BCFSA’s overall strategy.
+Archana leads the establishment and execution of BCFSA’s information management and technology (“IM&T”) strategy.
+She supports the senior vice president, corporate services and transformation and other senior executives to ensure IM&T is aligned with BCFSA’s overall strategy.
 She also oversees the delivery of capabilities to enable BCFSA to deliver on its mandate.
-She was instrumental in building the Solution Design and Delivery team within the IM&T team, establishing BCFSA’s project management office and playing a vital role in the crown transition and CRS projects.
+She was instrumental in building the Solution Design and Delivery team within the IM&T team, establishing BCFSA’s project management office and playing a vital role in the Crown transition and CRS projects.

 Prior to joining BCFSA, Archana spent over 20 years in a combination of global, private, and public sector leading project/program governance, project management, business intelligence, business analysis and creating new capabilities such as the project management office and process optimization units within various organizations.

-Archana holds a bachelor of arts in psychology and English literature from the University of Allahabad, India and an MBA in finance from Devi Ahilya Vishwavidyalaya, India.
+Archana holds a bachelor of arts in psychology and English literature from the University of Allahabad, India and a master of business administration in finance from Devi Ahilya Vishwavidyalaya, India.
 Archana is a member of the Project Management Institute and the CIO Association of Canada.

 Kevin joined BCFSA in 2021.
 He is responsible for oversight of BCFSA’s human resources programs which fosters positive employee engagement in line with the organization’s core values and to deliver on its public protection mandate.